wpmetabox/docsv2/docs/fields/text-list.md

 title: Text List
 ---

 The text list field creates a a list of simple text inputs.
-You are able to select multiple values from the predefined list.
+You can select multiple values from the predefined list.

 This field uses jQuery UI library to perform the text list action.